Immigrant & Refugee, Cultural Diversity & Ethical Boundaries: Freedom from Stereotypes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three approaches to moving beyond stereotypes in multicultural counseling.
+-List three approaches to multicultural training.

--Explain the five cultural adaptation methods.
+-Discuss five cultural adaptation methods.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."